Anything-Minecraft-Team/anything-minecraft/server/guides/other/setup.md

 Create a text document named `start.sh` and write into it:
 `java -Xmx1024M -jar server-jar nogui` (the `nogui` might not be required)

+`-Xmx1024M` being the parameter for the Java heap size in megabytes (1024 MB = 1 GB).
+As your server grows in amount of plugins and concurrent players, you may want to increase this.

 --> `echo "java -Xmx1024M -jar server.jar nogui" > start.sh`